Welcome to today's edition of the Rush 24-7 podcast.

 The only way it can be spent is for travel and expenses of the employees of the foundation, if you want to hire some, which is what the Clintons have done, or donating it.

-But you can get a full tax deduction of whatever you fund that that foundation that you've set up in a year, but you don't have to give it all away every year to get the deduction.
+But you can get a full tax deduction of whatever you fund that foundation that you've set up in a year, but you don't have to give it all away every year to get the deduction.

-You only have to give away five or ten percent.
+You only have to give away 5% or 10%.

 It may not even be that much.